-New Anti-Social Behaviour Bill to criminalise children playing outdoors16-07-2013Back to News
+New Anti-Social Behaviour Bill to criminalise children playing outdoors

 In our letter published in the Times (16 July 2013), Play England and Play Wales voice concerns that proposals to alter the definition of anti-social behaviour poses a real threat to the quality of life for children across England and Wales.